JeffersonLab/iguana/doc/setup.md

 > If you have trouble and want to try a clean build, do _not_ delete your build directory (since you spent the time to configure it);
 > instead, clean your build directory by running:
 > ```bash
-> meson setup --wipe build-iguana /path/to/iguana-source
+> meson setup --wipe /path/to/iguana-source
 > ```
 > This will preserve your build options; then try to rebuild.